ahamlinman/slackbridge/README.md

 ## Status and Stability

-As of November 2017, the key desired functionalities of package slackio have been implemented.
-My main use case for slackio no longer exists, so all development and maintenance is on an indefinite (and possibly permanent) hiatus.
+As of November 2017, the key desired functionalities of slackbridge have been implemented.
+My main use case for slackbridge no longer exists, so all development and maintenance is on an indefinite (and possibly permanent) hiatus.